 Bucher, R. D. (2015).
 Diversity Consciousness (4th Ed.).
 New York: Pearson.
-(You can rent or purchase this from the MSU Bookstore.)

 Course Description

 A study of individual, family, and cultural community diversity.

 Course Content and Skills

 Core Content

 - 1. Explain concepts such as diversity, stereotype, lifestyles, class, racism, sexism, sensitivity, tolerance, etc. - 2.
 Critically examine minority group contributions to American society. - 3.
 Demonstrate an awareness of the cultural experience of ethnic/diverse groups other than his/her own - 4.
 Understand what is involved in developing wholesome self-identities - 5.
 Evidence awareness and justification of the need and value of multiculturalism - 6.
 Distinguish similarities and differences among majority and minority cultures - 7.
 Recognize communication patterns in self and others that enhances or inhibits the communication process - 8.
 Synthesize the communication patterns of diverse populations and how they relate to interpersonal relations - 9.
 Summarize scholarly resources related to diversity